Nossa Senhora da Graça incident: Background

 In 1543, Portuguese traders arrived in Japan, initiating its first contact with the West.
 Soon, they established a trading post in Nagasaki, linking it with their headquarters in Goa via Malacca.
 Large carracks engaged in the flourishing "Nanban trade", introducing new goods and ideas into Japan, the most important of them being arquebuses and Christianity.
-Later, they engaged in triangular trade, exchanging silver from Japan for silk from China via the Portuguese settlement of Macau on the Chinese coast near Canton, since China banned direct trading with Japan.
+Mercantilism consisted in exchanging silver from Japan for silk from China via the Portuguese settlement of Macau on the Chinese coast near Canton, since China banned direct trading with Japan.
 As Nagasaki grew from a fishing village to a bustling community of Jesuit missionaries and Portuguese traders, its autonomy and religious influence eventually drew the ire of the top powers of Japan.
 Portuguese control of the settlement was revoked in 1588, and a bugyō (governor) assumed control of Nagasaki in 1605.
 In addition to the Nagasaki bugyō, local municipal affairs were managed by the daikan (代官; magistrate or lieutenant-governor).

 At the same time, the Portuguese near monopoly on East Asian maritime trade was increasingly being contested by new entrants.
 The Dutch, who had been at war with the Portuguese, made a chance landing in Japan for the first time in 1600 on the Liefde, and the navigator of that ship, the Englishman William Adams, managed to become a key advisor in the shogunal court and therein advocate for Dutch interests.
 The Spanish, based in the Philippines, also sought a presence in the Japanese trade at the expense of Portugal despite the union of the crowns of Spain and Portugal (the news of which was coolly received in Portuguese Macau).
 Japan itself toyed with the idea of foreign trade, issuing trading permits to a select list of worthies who would then send off "Red Seal ships" to waters as far as Malacca and the Moluccas.